 • Large foil area counted for better statistics (over 40 square mm)

 • Hemispherical housing base for better track distribution

 • Electrically conducting housing reduces charge effects and clustering

-NOTE: AccuStar Canada is not responsible for late or shipments to the laboratory by the courier.
+NOTE: Due to the nature of the product, all sales are final.
+AccuStar Canada is not responsible for late or lost shipments to the laboratory by the courier.

 The retail box is not included.